JakubPastuszka/Distributed-database/README.md

 In a new terminal or command prompt window, navigate to the same folder and run the client: java DatabaseClient

-For more information how it works check DocumentationPL or DocumentationENG
+For more information how it works check DocumentationPL or DocumentationENG (not done yet)